makermoekoe/Picoclick-C3/README.md

 ### Using I2C

 Both external GPIOs are strapping pins of the ESP32C3 and thus are pulled up on the Picoclick itself (they don't need external I2C pull-ups).
 If you wanna hook up an I2C device which should be turned off during the idle period you can simply use the `+3V3` as a power source.
 In the other case the `+VBAT` signal can be used with an external voltage regulator.
-Latter can be useful if you have an I2C device which activates the Picoclick by firing an interrupt
+Latter can be useful if you have an I2C device which activates the Picoclick by firing an interrupt.

 Function | GPIO C3
 -------- | --------